Lakemountain-Keyboards/docs/_posts/2023-03-08-unicorn-vomit.md

 # More derp
 ---

-This is what prototypes are fore, but I found another mistake.
+This is what prototypes are for, but I found another mistake.
 The alignment of the spacebar is wrong and does not match that of the top plate.
 It off by a `mm` which is enough to make the switch not fit.
 Quick fix, but very lucky that I found this!